You wanna buy some comics or some monsters? Well, dang, here’s links to all my stuff for sale.

 QAT Person is a 5.5″ x 8.5″ minicomic that includes 14 pages of full-color autobio comics on queer, asexual, and transgender topics.
 Rated PG for a couple of bad words.

-Features “How I Told My Grandma I’m Transgender” (originally appeared on Fusion.net), “The Transformers” (originally appeared in QU33R), and “On Reflection” (originally appeared in ALPHABET).
+Features the award-winning “How I Told My Grandma I’m Transgender” (originally appeared on Fusion.net), “The Transformers” (originally appeared in QU33R), and “On Reflection” (originally appeared in ALPHABET).

 “How I Told My Grandma I’m Transgender” received the 2016 Outstanding Transgender Coverage Award from the LGBTQ Journalists Association.